Spanish Cabbage Chorizo Thyme Recipe: hold your noses...

 Really simple this one folks.

-Take a big pan or wok and drizzle in the olive oil – heat that up and throw in the chorizo and fry that off until the oil is nice and orange red.
-In with the garlic and bacon now and fry that off until nicely cooked.
+Take a big pan or wok and drizzle in the olive oil – heat that up throw in the chorizo and fry that off until the oil is nice and orange-red.
+In with the garlic and bacon now fry that off until nicely cooked.
 In with the cabbage now and watch that cook down and wilt.

 When it is nicely cooked and softened add in your salt, pepper, paprika, thyme, and butter.
 Give it a stir as you want a good coating all over the cabbage.
 Let that go for about another 5 minutes – off the heat and serve her up.
 De-flipping-licious, seriously.
 Loved this one.